peggyliaw/emotional-arousal-and-shape-of-words/README.md

 Concreteness_Mean_scaled:Arousal                   -0.0013      0.001     -1.559      0.119      -0.003       0.000
 Concreteness_Mean_scaled:Arousal:Group[T.human]     0.0019      0.001      1.717      0.086      -0.000       0.004
 ```
-###interpreting important output

 There was no effect of Group (b = -0.000, p = 0.986).
 This makes sense becasue the values for ShapeScore are the same across group.

 There was a main effect of concreteness (b = -0.008, p < .001), meaning that concrete words are spikier.
+Moreover, the effect of concreteness is stronger in Qwen3 (b = 0.003, p = .001).

 There was a main effect of arousal (b = -0.007, p < .001), meaning that arousing words are spikier.
+Moreover, the effect of arousal is stronger in human (b = -0.008, p = .010).

 There was no interaction between concreteness and arousal (b = -0.001, p = .119), meaning that the association between arousal and shape doesn't vary across concreteness level.

-Lastly, there was no three-way interaction (b = 0.002, p = 0.086), meaning that the effects of concreteness and arousal on shape do not change between human vs. Qwen3.
+Lastly, there was no three-way interaction (b = 0.002, p = 0.086), meaning that the interaction effect of concreteness and arousal on shape does not change between human vs. Qwen3.

 ### Implications
 Arousal and concreteness independently predict spikiness because of main effects of both, and the null interaction between arousal and concreteness.
 The relationship between how arousing a word is and how spiky its shape is perceived to be, do not differ for abstract vs. concrete words.

+Interestingly, the effect of concreteness is stronger in Qwen3, whereas the effect of arousal is stronger in human.
+This suggests that when making word associations with meanings, human and model may rely on different properties within a word.
+Specifically, human may rely more on arousal and model may rely more on concreteness.
+This is interesting as it reflects the fundamental difference between human and model.
+That is, people are emotional but models seem to lack this affective property.

-Combined effects of arousal and concreteness do no differ between human vs. Qwen3 because of null three-way interaction.
+Combined effects of arousal and concreteness do no differ between human vs. Qwen3, as shown in the null three-way interaction.
+This may be becasue there was no interaction between arousal and concreteness to begin with.
 However, note that the three-way interaction is marginally significant (p = .086).
 This suggests that the interplay of these factors could vary between human cognitive process and the embedding model's internal structure.

+So, high arousal words and concrete words are perceived spikier, and thses effects operate independently.
+Moreover, this pattern stays the same across human and embedding model, suggesting that meaning representations within human may be observable in embedding models.

+*Note: ShapeScore is calculated using embedding model for both human and Qwen3.
+The analyses would be more complete with human-rated shape scores.
+However, there is no existing database that include shape ratings.*